naziiriah/brs-API/README.md

 # brs-API
 A backend application for a book rental website

-soldifying my knowledge on CRUD server application
+soldifying my knowledge on CRUD server application and implementation